Termed hyperpigmentation, areas such as the breasts, groin, under arms, and thighs often become a shade darker in pigment. A line known as the

 Although stretch marks, varicose veins, melasma, and dry skin can be annoying, some skin symptoms can be downright dangerous.
 Click on to learn more about some skin issues that should be checked out by your doctor immediately…

-, a condition causing high blood pressure and reduced blood flow to the fetus.
-Headaches and blurred vision are other symptoms of preeclampsia, which can be managed with bed rest
+preeclampsia, a condition causing high blood pressure and reduced blood flow to the fetus.
+Headaches and blurred vision are other symptoms of preeclampsia, which can be managed with

 This may be a symptom of obstetric cholestasis, a condition affecting the liver, causing bile to build up in the blood.
 Itching may begin on the palms of hands and soles of feet.
 Medications are given to correct this problem, and early inductions are often advised for this uncommon condition.